Rio Noguchi

-Noguchi has a career high ATP singles ranking of 201 achieved on 7 November 2022.
-He also has a career high ATP doubles ranking of 385 achieved on 2 January 2023.
+He has a career high ATP singles ranking of No. 196 achieved on 18 August 2025 and a doubles ranking of No. 177 achieved on 5 May 2025.

 Career

-2022: ATP debut, first win and Top 250
+2022-2025: ATP debut, first ATP 500 win, Top 200

 Noguchi made his ATP main draw debut at the 2022 Rakuten Japan Open Tennis Championships after qualifying for the singles main draw, defeating Tatsuma Ito and Yusuke Takahashi to qualify.
 He won his first ATP and ATP 500 level match defeating fellow qualifier Ramkumar Ramanathan.
-As a result he climbed 75 positions up the rankings into the top 250.
+He lost to Denis Shapovalov in the second round.
+As a result, he climbed 75 positions up the rankings into the top 250 on 17 October 2022.